zhangbozhb/ChameleonSwift/README.md

 * 1, Auto callback config
     To save your time, ThemeServiceConfig may be your favor.
     Several properties are pre defined for you.
-When specified property is true, ch.refreshBlock or switchTheme(now:pre:) of ChameleonUIProtocol user it's parent data
+When given property is true, ch.refreshBlock or switchTheme(now:pre:) of ChameleonUIProtocol user it's parent data

     ```swift
         // config your theme switch